tweetlazy/tweeli/README.md

 . convert main.py to cli mode

-. add follow, unfollow, fave methods in Account_Manager.py
+. add fave method in Account_Manager.py

 . add "get list of following not followd you" method in Account_Manager.py